Law School Myths Debunked: Going straight from undergrad to law school is easiest

-In recent years, an increasing number of law schools are emphasising admitting students with relevant work experience over those applying straight from university.
+In recent years, an increasing number of schools are emphasising admitting students with relevant work experience over those applying straight from university.
 Especially in a time when more applicants have similarly positioned academics, work experience is the difference in getting you an offer or rejection letter.
 So how do you level the playing field with the more experienced competition?

-“Leverage whatever experiences you do have.
-The UK attracts top students from around the world so make yourself standout.”
+Leverage whatever experiences you do have.
+The UK attracts top students from around the world so make yourself standout.

 Vivian Mak, CLFA Student Advisor

 Jobs during university, such as summer internships or teaching assistant positions, or even leadership positions in academic organisations such as prelaw societies, all help communicate your ability to take what youve learned in the classroom and practically apply it just like you would in real world work experience.

-Considering picking up some work experience is especially helpful when it relates directly to your longer-term career goals.
+This is especially helpful when it relates directly to your longer-term career goals.
 For example, if in your personal statement you say you’re interested in immigration law, having demonstrable experience at an immigrant service center is so much more impactful in showing your commitment as opposed to just saying what you want to do.